Lahiru Thirimanne

-For batsmen to play 50 or more Test innings in the top six, Thirimanne's average of 22.06 was the worst in history, sitting just under the figure of 22.07 recorded by Bangladesh's Javed Omar in his 40-game Test career.
-Since maiden test century at Galle he had gone seven years and 10 months without another, averaging 18.86 in 53 innings until his second test century against England.
-But Thirimanne showed good comeback in test format in 2021.
+For batsmen to play 50 or more Test innings in the top six in the batting order, Thirimanne's average of 22.06 was the worst in history, sitting just under the figure of 22.07 recorded by Bangladesh's Javed Omar in his 40-game Test career.
+Since maiden Test century at Galle he had gone seven years and 10 months without another, averaging 18.86 in 53 innings until his second Test century against England.
+But Thirimanne showed good comeback in the Test format in 2021.

+On 22 July 2023, Thirimanne announced his retirement from international cricket and migrated to Australia.

 School career

 Thirimanne began his cricketing career at S.Thomas' College, Bandarawela and played Under 11 cricket and his first coach was Sujeewa Gunarathne.
 He studied at S.Thomas' College Bandarawela initially as his father, who was employed at the Survey Department was transferred.
 After passing the grade 5 scholarship exam Lahiru joined Prince of Wales' College, Moratuwa and played in the Under 13, 15, 17 and 19 team.